-Due Monday October 28th posted to moodle by midnight.
-Pages: 3-5.
+Due Monday February 4th posted to canvas by midnight.
+Pages: 2-3.
+Use template.
 A bill is a legislative proposal requesting action and/or appropriations.
 A bill analysis is an internal report on your organization's position about the bill, its impacts, and is used to inform organization leaders to make key decisions.
 It should be written from a non-partisan stance and present facts; not opinions.
 Consider the following questions: What problem does the bill address?
 Can the agency implement the bill as written?
 If effects of the bill are negative, or the bill is poorly worded, can it be fixed?
 How?
 What are the gaps or flaws in the bill that the agency needs to address?
 Do effective dates cause the agency problems?
 Offer suggestions for new language.
 A bill analysis typically includes: bill title & number, a one paragraph summary of the bill followed by sections about the Legislative history (sponsors, hearings, floor debates, votes, amendments), current law/practice, justification for the bill/problem addressed, fiscal note (estimate of costs if bill passes), and your suggested amendments/rejection/or approval with rationale to support.
 You may analyze either a proposed bill or one already passed/enacted.
 You will need to take a position (non-partisan) as an employee of a specific organization (imaginary or real).
-Sample bill analyses will be posted on moodle.
+Sample bill analyses will be posted on canvas.
+Use the template provided.